johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 ~~~

-# Synchronization of Changes Between MSAs

-There are two defined models for synchronization.
-The first
-(Leader/Follower) has the advantage of more clearly mapping to the
-original multi-signer model 2, with a single controller.
-The second
-model has the advantage of less total communication between MSAs
-(including no elections) but the potential disadvantage of more fine
-grained communication during the execution of a multi-signer process.

-At this stage it is not clear that one model is superior to the other.

-## Leader/Follower Mode

-In a leader/follower deployment, a designated multi-signer agent
-assumes the role of a leader, directing other agents, or followers,
-through the multi-signer process state transitions.
-In this mode it is
-necessary to conduct "elections" where one of the MSAs is chosen as
-the Leader before initiating a new multi-signer process.
-Once the
-Leader has been chosen, this model is mostly equivalent to the
-original multi-signer "model 2", with a single controller.
-The other
-MSAs (the followers) essentially become proxies between the controller
-(the Leader) and the DNS Provider each MSA represents.

-## Peer Mode

-In peer mode, the MSAs still need to locate each other, but instead of
-relying on trust in each other, each multi-signer agent operates
-independently as a peer.
-I.e. each MSA executes each step in the
-multi-signer process on its own.
-The communication is essentially
-reduced to a notification mechanism ("I am now in state N"), although
-authenticated to avoid having the contents of this communication
-become an attack vector for an adversary.

-## Multi-Signer State Transitions

-For the multi-signer process semantics to be fulfilled, a new state
-transition in a multi-signer process is only possible when all signing
-DNS Providers (or their MSAs) have reached the same state.

-I.e. regardless of whether each MSA traverse the finite state machine
-separately, or only the Leader does, and the Followers report back
-when they have suceeded in executing the associated Actions (as
-described in {{?I-D.draft-ietf-dnsop-dnssec-automation}}, they must
-not be further apart than one transition.

-# Responsibilities of an MSA
+# Responsibilities of an Agent

-Each MSA has certain responsibilites, depending on supported
+Each Agent has certain responsibilites, depending on supported
-transports and synchronization methods.
+transports methods.

-## Enabling Remote MSAs to Locate This MSA
+## Enabling Remote Agents to Locate This Agent

-For a group of MSAs to be able to communicate securely and synchronize
+For a group of Agents to be able to communicate securely and synchronize
-data for a zone, each MSA must ensure that the DNS records needed for
+data for a zone, each Agent must ensure that the DNS records needed for
-secure communication with other MSAs are published:
+secure communication with other Agents are published:

   * URI, SVCB and KEY records required for DNS-based communication
     secured by SIG(0).
   * URI, SVCB and TLSA records required for API-based communication
     secured by TLS (if supported).
   * All of the above MUST be published in a DNSSEC-signed zone under
-    the domain name that is the identity of the MSA.
+    the domain name that is the identity of the Agent.

-## Enabling Remote MSAs to Lookup Zone Data Added By This DNS Provider
+## Enabling Remote Agents to Lookup Zone Data Added By This Agent

-When using DNS transport between MSAs, four types of information is
+When using DNS transport between Agents, four types of information is
 needed to be conveyed from one party to another:

 1. Notifications (sent as DNS NOTIFY).
 2. Retrieval of existing data (looked up via DNS QUERY).
 3. Changes to existing data (sent as DNS UPDATE).

+In addition there is also a need for the Agents to signal state information
+to each other.
+One obvious case of this is in the multi-signer context, where
+the Agents need to signal the state of an ongoing multi-signer process to each other:

-4. Multi-signer "state" information (sent via the Multi-Signer EDNS(0)
+4. Multi-signer "state" information (sent via the Provider-Synchronization EDNS(0)
    OPT).

 The second case, i.e. looking up data for a zone that is particular to